Kinsteen/DD2360-Project/README.md

 Recursion or not doesn't change anything when running on CPU

 Idea: use shared memory in each block for pixels instead of unified memory?

+Performance is linear with items in scene: 30 objects -> 1.9s, 300 objects -> 17.7s.